mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    `./setup-env.sh`

-1. Choose the `Hortonworks Sandbox to ADLS Gen2, Live Hive and Databricks integration` option when prompted.
+1. Choose the `HDP Sandbox to ADLS Gen2, Live Hive and Databricks integration` option when prompted.

 1. You have now completed the setup, to create and start your containers run: